 If you don’t already have a checkbook, don’t worry — it’s a very straightforward process.
 You used to have to go directly into your bank or financial institution in person to order checks, but now you have a few options:

-- You can still visit your bank.
+- Visit your bank.
 Just let the teller know you want to order some checks for your checking account.

-- You can order through mobile/online banking.
+- Order through mobile/online banking.
 If you use your bank's mobile app or online banking, you should find a tab in your settings that will allow you to order checks.
 Look for "Order Checks" or "Check Orders."

-- You can call your bank.
+- Call your bank.
 If ordering checks online makes you uneasy but you can't make it to your bank in person, you can place an order by phone.
 You'll need your account number for this, but you can easily find it on your most recent bank statement.